Skip to main content

 Pisco Sour

-The national cocktail made with pisco (grape brandy), lime juice, egg white, simple syrup, and bitters.
-Named national heritage drink, artisanal pisquerias offer tastings throughout Lima.
+Peru's national cocktail, shaken from pisco (grape brandy), lime juice, egg white, simple syrup, and a few drops of bitters.
+It carries official heritage status, and artisanal pisquerias across Lima pour tastings.

 Pachamanca